resslerruntime/overledger-sdk-javascript/packages/overledger-dlt-bitcoin/README.md

 | --- | --- | --- |
 | privateKey | <code>string</code> | The privateKey |

-Set an account for signing transactions for a specific DLT
+Set an account for signing transactions for a specific DLT.

 <a name="module_overledger-dlt-bitcoin.Bitcoin+_buildSmartContractQuery"></a>